Moon Pie: In Mobile, Alabama

 The Moon Pie became a traditional "throw" (an item thrown from a parade float into the crowd) of Mardi Gras "krewes" (parade participants) in Mobile, Alabama during 1956, followed by other communities along the Northwest Florida and Mississippi Gulf Coast.
 The westernmost outpost of the MoonPie as an important Carnival throw is Slidell, Louisiana, which has a parade by "The Krewe of Mona Lisa and MoonPie".
 Also, in the town of Oneonta, Alabama, there is a MoonPie eating contest started by Wal-Mart employee John Love when he inadvertently ordered too many.
 This anecdote was featured in Sam Walton's autobiography, Made in America.

 Since New Year's Eve 2008, the city of Mobile, Alabama has been lowering a 12 ft lighted mechanical Moon Pie to celebrate the coming of the new year.
 The giant Moon Pie descends the 34-story RSA BankTrust building at the stroke of midnight.
 Every New Year's Eve, the world's largest Moon Pie is cut and served to the public as part of the festivities.
 It weighs 55 lb and contains 45000 cal.

 Ingredients

-Enriched wheat flour (niacin, reduced iron, thiamine mononitrate, riboflavin, folic acid), corn syrup, sugar, vegetable shortening (contains partially hydrogenated soybean oil, cottonseed oil, coconut oil, palm kernel oil or palm oil), soy flour, dutched cocoa (processed with alkali), cocoa, gelatin, baking soda, lecithin, salt, artificial flavoring, sodium sulfite.
+Enriched wheat flour (niacin, reduced iron, thiamine mononitrate, riboflavin, folic acid), corn syrup, sugar, vegetable shortening (contains partially hydrogenated soybean oil, cottonseed oil, coconut oil, palm kernel oil or palm oil), soy flour, dutched cocoa powder (processed with alkali), (natural) cocoa powder, gelatin, baking soda, lecithin, salt, artificial flavoring, sodium sulfite.

 Other flavors (such as banana, vanilla, strawberry, or orange) might have different nutritional content.